Brandon: The assembly enjoyed a visit by Jim Webb and Andrew Bergsman on Lord’s Day, February 5.

-Chihuahua: Gilberto Torrens began gospel meetings on February 5.
+Chihuahua: Gospel meetings began on February 5.
 Four thousand texts and Via magazines have been delivered in the area.
 Some new contacts are attending.
-For two of the weeks of meetings he enjoyed the help given by Sergio Arres, an elder in the Tepic assembly.
+For two of the weeks of meetings help was given by Sergio Arres, an elder in the Tepic assembly.
 The gospel is also preached in the open air in the afternoons.

 El Barril: Four weeks of gospel meetings began on January 15.
 On some nights, there were up to 22 unsaved adults in the meetings.
 God blessed with salvation.
 Men long prayed for began attending for the first time.
 Brother Wahls continues the preaching five nights a week.
 One afternoon, the Wahls were not allowed by federal police forces to pass through a town close to where the meetings were being held.
 There had just been a shoot-out between drug cartel gunmen and the police; five men and three young women were killed.
 Please pray for God’s preserving care and blessing.

 Hermosillo: Jessie Klein and Tim Woodford had two weeks of gospel meetings here.